bao-project/bao-docs/source/development/misra.rst

 :ref:`Cppcheck<misra_gep>` does have the capability of detecting stale deviations.
 However, it only allows us to suppress violations on either a single-line or file-wide basis.
-The aforementioned :ref:`range annotations<deviation_annotation>` are translated to multiple single-line suppressions, and must be paired with a suppression for the "unmatched suppression" warning itself.
+The aforementioned :ref:`range annotations<deviation_annotations>` are translated to multiple single-line suppressions, and must be paired with a suppression for the "unmatched suppression" warning itself.
 Therefore, these type of annotations might more easily result in stale deviations.